mwaeckerlin/icaclient/README.md

         docker run -d --name icaclient mwaeckerlin/icaclient
-  2. Connect to the server using `ssh -X` (as many times you want). logging in with `ssh` automatically opens a firefox window
+  2. Connect to the server using `ssh -X` (as many times you want).
+     Logging in with `ssh` automatically opens a firefox window

         ssh -X browser@$(docker inspect --format '{{ .NetworkSettings.IPAddress }}' icaclient)
   3. Configure firefox (only the first time you created a container):